 2.1.1.3 Meteorological (MET) information is currently available in several message formats and also in the form of maps or charts and plain text.
 Although end users are accustomed to these formats, they limit the opportunity to use the data effectively and more automated, for example to prioritise key information or highlight relevant weather phenomena.
 Besides format issues, access to more precise MET information data can assist decision making when it comes to flight planning, resource planning and route planning, and can help to avoid unnecessary delay.

-2.1.1.4 SESAR WP11.02 has developed a platform(1) by which meteorological information generated by European meteorological service providers can be seamlessly made available and therefore integrated by stakeholders in the form of SWIM based information services; this is known as the four-dimensional weather cube (4DWxCube).
+2.1.1.4 SESAR WP11.02 has developed a platform(1) by which meteorological information generated by European meteorological service providers can be seamlessly made available and therefore integrated by stakeholders in the form of SWIM compliant information services; this is known as the four-dimensional weather cube (4DWxCube).
 The 4DWxCube is a (virtual) repository of shared, consistent and translated meteorological information, produced by multiple meteorological service providers (METSPs) and made available to stakeholders via its system-wide information management (SWIM) compliant MET-GATE.
 This platform has been registered as Solution #35 within the SESAR (technological) Solutions catalogue (2).

 2.1.1.5 Sharing this MET information and its integration within the air traffic management decision-making process enables airspace users, airports and air navigation service providers to stay up to date with the latest weather situation, and to plan accordingly and effectively for the weather to come.
 The meteorological information exchange uses SWIM to enable seamless interchange of meteorological data with different partners, and involves SWIM-compliant services such as legacy products (METAR/TAF/SIGMET) and new ones such as hazardous weather (convection, turbulence, icing) developed under the scope of this solution.